nicholas-lueth/BlogScript/README.md

 Click on your desired language, then press continue.

 **Step 7**:
 You will now be on the installation page.
-You can change any options in regard to timezones and keyboard layouts on this page.
+You can change any options regarding timezones and keyboard layouts on this page.
 After you do that, make sure you set up your network settings and turn on the adapter.
-If you don’t do this you won’t have internet connectivity to your virtual machine.
+If you don’t do this, you won’t have internet connectivity to your virtual machine.

 **Step 8**:
 Then click the “INSTALLATION DESTINATION” option and confirm the disk you will be writing to by clicking on the disk and pressing done.
-After that just click “Begin Installation” on the bottom right of the menu.
+After that, click “Begin Installation” on the bottom right of the menu.

 **Step 9**:
 Now you will have to set a root password.
-(Make sure you remember it) It can be anything, just double-tap done if the password is considered “weak”.
-Then just wait until the installation is complete.
+(Make sure you remember it) It can be anything, just double-tap done if the password is considered weak.
+Then wait until the installation is complete.
 (This should take a while, so be patient)

 **Step 10**:
-Once the installation is done, click the “Reboot” button.
-Then when you get to the page to select which kernel to use, just wait, it will choose the default one.
+Once the installation is done, click the “Reboot" button.
+When the kernel selection page pops up, either wait until the default option automatically boots or select the top option.

 **Step 11**:
 Now you have to log in.
-The username will be “root” and the password will be whatever you set the root password to be in step 9.
+The username will be “root”, and the password will be whatever you set the root password to in step 9.

 **Step 12**:
-Now these are the exact commands you need to type in order to get a running WordPress Blog.
+These are the exact commands you need to type in order to get a running WordPress Blog.
 -	`yum install git -y`
 -	`cd ~`
 -	`mkdir scripts`